sendinblue/APIv3-java-library/docs/ContactsApi.md

 <a name="getFolderLists"></a>
 # **getFolderLists**
-> GetFolderLists getFolderLists(folderId, limit, offset)
+> GetFolderLists getFolderLists(folderId, limit, offset, sort)

 Get lists in a folder